MorevM/stylelint-plugin/src/rules/bem/block-variable/block-variable.docs.md

 ### `replaceBlockName`

-Whether to automatically replace hardcoded occurrences of the block name inside nested selectors with the corresponding block variable.
+Whether to automatically replace hardcoded block names with the block variable in descendant selectors, or with `&` when safely possible in root selectors.

 ```ts
 /**